Seagate/halon/Examples/COMMENTARY.md

 One example of improved code reuse is in a reactive network component for calculating the mean and variance of a observable that varies with time.
-The following code for 'statistics' implements that component.
+The following code for `statistics` implements that component.
-'statistics' is a 'Wire' which takes a pair of inputs: the time-varying value to calculate the statistics of, and the current clock time.
-It outputs a value of type 'Statistics' which contains both the mean and variance of the time-varying value.
+`statistics` is a `Wire` which takes a pair of inputs: the time-varying value to calculate the statistics of, and the current clock time.
+It outputs a value of type `Statistics` which contains both the mean and variance of the time-varying value.

-Note that because 'statistics' is a 'Wire' it can be reused throughout the code to calculate statistics for any number of different time-varying observables.
+Note that because `statistics` is a `Wire` it can be reused throughout the code to calculate statistics for any number of different time-varying observables.
 This code sample also demonstrates reuse itself.
-The implementation of statistics reuses the reactive components 'stepSize' and 'sum'' which respectively calculate the difference in a time-varying value between two ticks of the network and the sum of all time-varying values observed so far.
+The implementation of statistics reuses the reactive components `stepSize` and `sum'` which respectively calculate the difference in a time-varying value between two ticks of the network and the sum of all time-varying values observed so far.